TheSDRS/RobotController/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/TheSDRS/RobotController)

 ## Description
 RobotController is a public repository for managing and controlling LegoMindstorms robots.

-The repository primarily contains code written in Java, along with some JavaScript, Python, CSS, and HTML.
+## Contents
+### Java Backend
+The Backend is handled by a Java Http Server that handles RESTful API requests and the webinterface for the user.<br><br>
+- The root URL is by default `http://localhost:8080/`
+- The API URL is by default `http://localhost:8080/api/`
+- The Webinterface URL is by default `http://localhost:8080/control/`
+- Tests are located at `http://localhost:8080/test/`

+### Python Project
+For connection with a robot use the Python project.
+It is a simple project that sends RESTful API requests to the Java backend.
+It contains a simple simulation of a robot for when you dont have access to one in real life.

 ## Language Composition
 ![Java](https://img.shields.io/badge/dynamic/json?color=blue&label=Java&query=Java&url=https://api.github.com/repos/TheSDRS/RobotController/languages)